SmithSamuelM/Papers/whitepapers/kram.md

         + Create a new cache entry with (`AID.MID`) as the key and the window parameters from the matching cache-type database as the value.
         + Accept the message by forwarding it along with its verified signature and any other attachments for further message-specific processing and exit.
     - When the message authenticator is an attached-signature-multi-key.
-        Check the timeliness windows where:
+        Check the accept timeliness windows where:
         `d` is taken from the cache-type tuple.
         `ml` is set to `ll` from the cache-type tuple (long lag).
         `mdt` is the message datetime `dt` field.